 All About Crossed Eyes and Lazy Eye

-Strabismus and amblyopia are two very closely linked eye conditions that affect our eye muscles.
-Crossed and lazy eyes are mostly found in children; however, when left untreated, they can become a permanent condition in adult eyes.
+Crossed eyes and lazy eye are two of the most easily recognizable eye conditions.
+These issues are mostly found in children; however, when left untreated, they can become a permanent condition in adult eyes, impacting both how you look and how you see.

-Strabismus and amblyopia are often confused and people have a hard time telling the two apart.
-Both conditions affect the eye muscle and cause similar symptoms.
+Because these conditions appear similarly, some people have a hard time telling them apart.
+After all, both crossed eyes and lazy eye affect the eye muscles and even cause similar symptoms.
 So, what’s the difference?
+And is it even important?

 Strabismus (Crossed Eyes)